emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 The contribution of Luis M. Contreras to this document has been supported by the Smart Networks and Services Joint Undertaking (SNS JU) under the European Union's Horizon Europe research and innovation projects 6Green (Grant Agreement no. 101096925) and Exigence (Grant Agreement no. 101139120).

-# Living List
+# Use Cases Living List

-## UCs pieces :-)

-o	Consider 5g vs network slicing: 3GPP spec describong energy efficiency KPIs.
+   Consider 5g vs network slicing: 3GPP spec describing energy efficiency KPIs.
 3GPP TS 28.554.
 Reference:https://datatracker.ietf.org/doc/rfc9543/
-o	Connectivity from radio side (trying to control the traffic/related work to CCAMP) o	Marisol to add one use case: drift from data specifications... (somehow link to the above) o	Use case per Domain specific?
-Meanwhile, they are considered as part of the network...
-Servers might be considered outside of scope o	Energy Metric in E2E view
+   Connectivity from radio side (trying to control the traffic/related work to CCAMP) Marisol to add one use case: drift from data specifications... (somehow link to the above) Energy Metric in E2E view

-## battery-like UC needed ?

-   o The EMAN requirements and EMAN framework had a lot of emphasis on the "Reporting on Other Entities", typically smart PDU or PoE.
-   Is this important?
-Should this be removed?
-Should it be addressed in a future charter?
-   This is text about "Sections 7 and 8 contain requirements specific to Energy Management.
-Due to the nature of power supply, some monitoring and control functions are not conducted by interacting with the entity of interest but rather with other entities, for example, entities upstream in a power distribution tree."

-   o Discuss the need to support a description of the different nature of the sources of the energy used (mix).
-It should be flexible are the types of sources might augment in the future.

 # References